establish & consolidate

 The CNRS plays an essential unifying role in the influence of French research, thanks to partnerships with the academic world and industry, both in France and abroad.
 This partnership approach is structuring in terms of scientific policy, innovation, training and organization.

 Almost all of the 1,100 CNRS laboratories are thus mixed research units, bringing together staff from CNRS and one or more other academic institutions of higher education or public research, or from major industrial groups working together on jointly defined themes.

 The Singapore office supports French researchers who wish to establish partnerships in the region, and helps bring researchers from the region into contact with CNRS laboratories.

-The ASEAN and Oceania region is an integral part of the Asia-Pacific region, an immense region where two-thirds of humanity lives, which drives global growth and drives new technologies.
-It is particularly attractive for researchers, who have carried out more than 1,800 missions there in 2019.
+The ASEAN region is an integral part of the Asia-Pacific region, an immense region where two-thirds of humanity lives, which drives global growth and drives new technologies.
+It is particularly attractive for researchers, who have carried out more than 800 missions there in 2019.

-The Singapore office accompanies French researchers on missions to the region.
+The Singapore office accompanies and offers support to all the French researchers on missions to the region.